 - Distinguished Fellow, 2018-2019, Lemelson Center for Invention and Innovation, National Museum of American History, Smithsonian Institution.

-- Co-PI on grant from Canadian Institute for Advanced Research for 2018 workshop exploring societal dimensions of the “4th Industrial Revolution.”
+- Co-PI on grant from Canadian Institute for Advanced Research for 2018 workshop on the “4th Industrial Revolution.”

 - Lindbergh Chair, 2015-16, National Air and Space Museum, Smithsonian Institution.